MrunaliOza04/cognitask-ai-system/README.md

 - MySQL
 - Maven

-## AI (Planned)
+## Planned Extensions
-- Gemini API / External LLM
+- External LLM API (AI Layer)

-## Frontend (Planned)
-- JavaScript
-- MediaPipe
+- MediaPipe (Gesture Recognition)
-- REST API Integration
+- Web-Based Frontend Interface

 ---

 # ⚙ Running the Project

 1. Clone the repository
-2. Configure `application.properties`
+2. Configure `application.properties` with your database credentials
 3. Ensure MySQL is running
-4. Run Spring Boot application
+4. Run the Spring Boot application
-5. Test APIs using Postman
+5. Test secured endpoints using Postman

 ---

 # 🎯 Long-Term Objective

-Cognitask AI is being engineered as a modular, scalable productivity ecosystem capable of expanding into:
+Cognitask AI is designed to evolve into a fully integrated intelligent productivity ecosystem that combines:

-- AI-based productivity analytics
-- Voice or gesture-based command systems
+- Secure API infrastructure
+- AI-driven automation
-- Multi-user collaboration
+- Gesture-based interaction
-- Real-time AI coaching
+- Modular system scalability

-This repository represents the foundation of an intelligent, secure, and extensible productivity platform.
+This repository represents the foundational engine of that larger vision.

 ---

 <p align="center">
-  <b>Engineered with Scalability.
-Secured for Production.
-Designed for Intelligence.</b>
+  <b>Engineered for Security.
+Designed for Intelligence.
+Built for Evolution.</b>
 </p>